compi-migui/tfg-doc/src/md/50_methodology.md

 What we do and how.
 Detailed description of all tooling and data used.

 ## Reproduction
+We reproduced a paper.
+Explain that.

 ### Original paper's methodology
+How did the paper do it?

 ### Implementation using open source software
 Python libraries rather than MatLab stuff.